SomeKenyan254/To-do-list/README.md

-# Restaurant_Page
+# To -do list
-Create a restaurant page by dynamically rendering a restaurant homepage!
-Use javascript only to generate the entire contents of the website
+Create a to do app with skills learnt so far that includes webpack, Organising js code , understanding json and OOP principles.